Ryux411/ShopTitan-Sentinel/README.md

-# ShopTitans Sentinel
+# ShopTitans Watchdog

-A lightweight Windows batch sentinel that automatically detects, monitors, and relaunches ShopTitans on Steam or Epic Games, enabling uninterrupted sessions so you can leave your game running 24/7—whether you’re sleeping, working, or away from your machine.
+A lightweight Windows batch watchdog that automatically detects, monitors, and relaunches ShopTitans on Steam or Epic Games, enabling uninterrupted sessions so you can leave your game running 24/7—whether you’re sleeping, working, or away from your machine.
 Designed to operate discreetly in the background without drawing attention.

 **Note:** This script is not a game bot or automation tool, though it can be used alongside one.
 It only ensures the game stays open and running.